 Road Services - Emergency and storm response

 Road Services is prepared to respond 24 hours-a-day, seven days-a-week to roadway emergencies.
 Motorists are urged to use extra caution when traveling during inclement weather and never to drive around roadway barricades or through closed roads.
-If you have roadway flooding issues, contact the King County 24/7 Road Helpline at 206-296-8100 or toll-free at 1-800-527-6237.
+If you have roadway flooding issues, contact the 24/7 Road Helpline at 206-296-8100 or toll-free at 1-800-527-6237.

 Flooding and sandbags

 If you live in a flood prone location, the County strongly recommends that you be well prepared for the flood season.
 This includes purchasing sand and sandbags in advance of flood season - Road Services does not provide sand and sandbags.
 For more information on the King County Flood Warning system, preparing for flooding, important phone numbers and links to sign up for emergency notification, and obtaining sand and sand bags, see the flooding services and information maintained by the Water and Land Resources Division or call the Flood Warning Center at 206-296-4535 or 800-768-7932.